riteshsahoo11/Infosys-Azure-Based-Demand-Forecasting/README.md

-        ⭐ Identify demand-driving features like usage trends, service uptimes, and user behavior ⭐ Engineer derived features including seasonality flags, usage spikes, and lag variables ⭐ Reshape and wrangle datasets into model-ready form with consistent schema and time granularity
+        ⭐ Identify demand-driving features like usage trends, service uptimes, and user behavior ⭐ Engineer derived features including seasonality flags, usage spikes, and lag variables 🎫 Lag variables
+                🎫 Rolling averages
+                🎫 Spike detection
+        ⭐ Reshape and wrangle datasets into model-ready form with consistent schema and time granularity

+    🎯MileStone 3(Build and validate models for accurate demand prediction)

+        ⭐ Train forecasting models including ARIMA and XGBoost ⭐ Perform comparative evaluation using RMSE
+        ⭐ Apply hyperparameter tuning using GridSearchCV
+        ⭐ Select the best-performing model based on prediction accuracy

 🤔 Expected Outcomes

+    The goal of this project is to build a robust cloud demand forecasting system capable of predicting future 'Azure' compute and storage usage based on         historical patterns and engineered features.
+By leveraging time-series modeling and machine learning techniques, the project aims to generate accurate        demand predictions that can assist cloud providers in optimizing resource allocation and operational planning.

+    The system processes historical usage data, applies feature engineering techniques such as lag variables, rolling averages, and spike detection, and          trains predictive models including ARIMA and XGBoost.
+These models are evaluated using industry-standard metrics such as RMSE to determine the                most effective forecasting approach.

     🔺 Improved accuracy in forecasting Azure service demand 🔺 Optimized capacity planning and provisioning across regions 🔺 Reduction in CAPEX waste, contributing to potential annual savings (~$120M per 1% gain in accuracy) 🔺 Actionable intelligence for the Azure Supply Chain team via integrated insights

+💮 Architecture Diagram

+            Data Collection
+                  ↓
+    Data Cleaning & Preprocessing
+                  ↓
+        Feature Engineering
+    (Lag, Rolling Mean, Spike Detection)
+                  ↓
+            Model Training
+          (ARIMA & XGBoost)
+                  ↓
+        Hyperparameter Tuning
+            (GridSearchCV)
+                  ↓
+           Model Evaluation
+               (RMSE)
+                  ↓
+          Demand Prediction

+🧑🏻‍💻 Tech Stack

+    💻 Programing Language:
+        - Python
+    📚 Libraries
+        - Pandas
+        - NumPy
+        - Scikit-learn
+        - Statsmodels
+        - XGBoost
+        - Matplotlib
+    ⚙️ Tools
+        - Jupyter Notebook
+        - GitHub